-Antiretroviral Drug Pertinent Black Box Warning Information Maraviroc (SELZENTRY) Hepatotoxicity has been reported with maraviroc and may be preceded by evidence of a systemic allergic reaction (e.g., pruritic rash, eosinophilia, or elevated IgE).
-Immediately evaluate patients with signs or symptoms of hepatitis or allergic reaction.
-Nevirapine (VIRAMUNE) Severe, life-threatening, and in some cases fatal hepatotoxicity, including fulminant and cholestatic hepatitis, hepatic necrosis, and hepatic failure, has been reported.
-Patients may present with non-specific prodromes of hepatitis and progress to hepatic failure.
-Women with CD4 counts >250 cells/mm3, including pregnant women receiving chronic treatment for HIV infection are at considerably higher risk of hepatotoxicities.
-Severe, life-threatening, and even fatal skin reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and hypersensitivity reactions characterized by rash, constitutional findings, and organ dysfunction have occurred with nevirapine treatment.
-Patients should be monitored intensively during the first 18 weeks of nevirapine therapy to detect potentially life-threatening hepatotoxicity or skin reactions. • A 14-day lead-in period with nevirapine 200mg daily must be followed strictly. • Nevirapine should not be restarted after severe hepatic, skin, or hypersensitivity reactions.
-Ritonavir (NORVIR) Coadministration of ritonavir with certain non-sedating antihistamines, sedative hypnotics, antiarrhythmics, or ergot alkaloids may result in potentially serious or life-threatening adverse events because of possible effects of ritonavir on hepatic metabolism of certain drugs.
-Saquinavir (INVIRASE) • INVIRASE may be used only if it is combined with ritonavir, which significantly inhibits saquinavir's metabolism to provide acceptable plasma saquinavir levels.
-Stavudine (Zerit®) • Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of antiretroviral nucleoside analogues alone or in combination. • Fatal lactic acidosis has been reported among pregnant women who received combination of stavudine and didanosine with other antiretroviral combinations. • Stavudine and didanosine combination should only be used during pregnancy if the potential benefit clearly outweighs the potential risks. • Fatal and non-fatal pancreatitis have occurred when stavudine was part of a combination regimen with didanosine with or without hydroxyurea.
-Tenofovir (VIREAD); or in combination product • Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs alone or in combination with other antiretrovirals. with emtricitabine (TRUVADA) or with • Tenofovir is not indicated for the treatment of chronic hepatitis B (HBV) infection, safety and efficacy in patients with HIV/HBV coinfection have not been established. efavirenz and emtricitabine (ATRIPLA) • Severe acute exacerbations of hepatitis B have been reported in patients who discontinued tenofovir - hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months after discontinuation of tenofovir in HIV/HBV coinfected patients. • If appropriate, initiation of anti-HBV therapy may be warranted after discontinuation of tenofovir.
-Tipranavir (APTIVUS) • Tipranavir co-adminstered with ritonavir 200mg twice daily has been associated with reports of both fatal and non-fatal intracranial hemorrhage. • Tipranavir co-adminstered with ritonavir 200mg twice daily has been associated with reports of clinical hepatitis and hepatic decompensation including some fatalities.
+Antiretroviral Drug Pertinent Black Box Warning Information Maraviroc (SELZENTRY) • Hepatotoxicity has been reported with maraviroc and may be preceded by evidence of a systemic allergic reaction (e.g., pruritic rash, eosinophilia, or elevated IgE). • Immediately evaluate patients with signs or symptoms of hepatitis or allergic reaction.
+Nevirapine (VIRAMUNE) • Severe, life-threatening, and in some cases fatal hepatotoxicity, including fulminant and cholestatic hepatitis, hepatic necrosis, and hepatic failure, has been reported.
+Patients may present with nonspecific prodromes of hepatitis and progress to hepatic failure. • Women with CD4 counts >250 cells/mm , including pregnant women receiving chronic treatment for HIV infection, are at considerably higher risk of hepatotoxicities. • Severe, life-threatening, and even fatal skin reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and hypersensitivity reactions characterized by rash, constitutional findings, and organ dysfunction have occurred with nevirapine treatment. • Patients should be monitored intensively during the first 18 weeks of nevirapine therapy to detect potentially life-threatening hepatotoxicity or skin reactions. • A 14-day lead-in period with nevirapine 200mg daily must be followed strictly. • Nevirapine should not be restarted after severe hepatic, skin, or hypersensitivity reactions.
+Ritonavir (NORVIR) • Coadministration of ritonavir with certain nonsedating antihistamines, sedative hypnotics, antiarrhythmics, or ergot alkaloids may result in potentially serious or life-threatening adverse events because of possible effects of ritonavir on hepatic metabolism of certain drugs.
+Stavudine (Zerit ® ) • Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of antiretroviral nucleoside analogues alone or in combination. • Fatal lactic acidosis has been reported among pregnant women who received a combination of stavudine and didanosine with other antiretroviral combinations. • The stavudine and didanosine combination should only be used during pregnancy if the potential benefit clearly outweighs the potential risks. • Fatal and nonfatal pancreatitis have occurred when stavudine was part of a combination regimen with didanosine with or without hydroxyurea.
+Tenofovir (VIREAD); or in combination product • Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs alone or in combination with other antiretrovirals. with emtricitabine (TRUVADA) or with • Tenofovir is not indicated for the treatment of chronic hepatitis B (HBV) infection; safety and efficacy in patients with HIV/HBV coinfection have not been established. efavirenz and emtricitabine (ATRIPLA) • Severe acute exacerbations of hepatitis B have been reported in patients who discontinued tenofovir - hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months after discontinuation of tenofovir in HIV/HBV-coinfected patients. • If appropriate, initiation of anti-HBV therapy may be warranted after discontinuation of tenofovir.
+Tipranavir (APTIVUS) • Tipranavir coadminstered with ritonavir 200mg twice daily has been associated with reports of both fatal and nonfatal intracranial hemorrhage. • Tipranavir coadminstered with ritonavir 200mg twice daily has been associated with reports of clinical hepatitis and hepatic decompensation including some fatalities.
 Extra vigilance is warranted in patients with chronic hepatitis B or hepatitis C coinfection, as these patients have an increased risk of hepatotoxicity.
-Zidovudine (RETROVIR), or in • Zidovudine can be associated with hematologic toxicities, including granulocytopenia and severe anemia, including among advanced HIV patients. combination products COMBIVIR and Prolonged zidovudine use has been associated with symptomatic myopathy.
+Zidovudine (RETROVIR), or in • Zidovudine can be associated with hematologic toxicities, including granulocytopenia and severe anemia, including among advanced HIV patients. combination products COMBIVIR and • Prolonged zidovudine use has been associated with symptomatic myopathy.
 TRIZIVIR • Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of antiretroviral nucleoside analogues alone or in combination.

-Table 20.
-Drugs That Should Not Be Used With PI, NNRTI, or CCR5 Antagonist Antiretrovirals
+Table 21.
+Drugs That Should Not Be Used With PI, NNRTI, or CCR5 Antagonist Antiretrovirals (Updated January 29, 2008)